CapybaraLabs/Baymax/README.md

 - Each defined node can be reached from the `root` node

 A node may optionally have a role id.
-Baymax will assign that role id to the user who reaches that node.
+Baymax will assign that role id to the user who reaches that node, and remove it again after 3 hours.

 A basic example: